sebastianbenz/Jnario/README.md

-#Overview
+##Overview

 Jnario is a framework for writing executable specifications for Java.
 It provides all the goodness of Xtend while being specifically tailored to writing acceptance and unit tests.
 It is easy to integrate as Jnario specifications are compiled to plain Java Junit tests.

 #Dependencies & Installation

 * Jnario requires at least [Eclipse 3.6](http://eclipse.org/downloads/) with [Xtext 2.3](http://www.xtext.org) and [Xtend 2.3](http://www.eclipse.org/xtend/).
-You can install both via the followin update site `http://download.eclipse.org/modeling/tmf/xtext/updates/composite/snapshot/`.
+You can install both from this update site `http://download.eclipse.org/modeling/tmf/xtext/updates/composite/`.
-* The latest snapshot verion of Jnario can be installed from the following update site `"http://www.jnario.org/updates/snapshot/`
+* The latest snapshot verion of Jnario can be installed from the following update site `http://www.jnario.org/updates/snapshot/`.

-#Build
+##Build

 Build with Maven 3 and Tycho: